DSR-RHIT/me447-visualizing-data/cm/week-05_assignments.md

 New portfolio work.
 By the end of the week you should be able to

--   Developing your data and graph for D5 Box and whisker plot
+-   Developing your data and graph for D5 Box and whisker plot (or alternative graph of univariate data)
--   something else
--   something else
+-   Using spread(), separate(), left\_join(), rbind(), and cut() for data transformation
+-   Explain how to choose a graph type to suit the structure of a dataset
+-   Apply the implications of the "15 displays about one thing" reading to the critiques in your portfolio

 Continuing portfolio progress